DannyCato/ClassDungeonCrawler/README.md

 ### Illness

 My output during the second phase was also greatly reduced due to catching Covid during that week.

-No less, there was not a whole lot of work to do for my system since it was mostly finished and just needed to be orchestrated with the rest of it and have some bug-fixing.
+## Check it Out

 To run this project, clone and run
 ```shell